-Our Urban Farms program focuses on improving the connections between farm, table, food and health.
+Our Urban Farms program focuses on improving the connections between farm, table, food, and health.
 We do so by re-purposing otherwise unused space and taking advantage of modernized forms of produce growing through technology and hydroponics.

 Groundwork Denver works to embrace creative and eager minds, teaching them the value of urban farming, of nutrition, and of food justice.
-Our gardens, farm stands and agriculture classes work to provide greater access to better food, giving community members who are often overlooked more control over the food that they eat.
-Our gardens also focus on providing youth with the knowledge and tools needed to ensure that the connections between farm, table, food and health are never lost.
+Our gardens, farm stands, and agriculture classes work to provide greater access to better food, giving community members who are often overlooked more control over the food that they eat.
+Our gardens also focus on providing youth with the knowledge and tools needed to ensure that the connections between farm, table, food, and health are never lost.

 Another piece to our Urban Farms program includes our social enterprise project, Groundwork Greens.
-Groundwork Greens is an 1800 sq. ft. hydroponic greenhouse, producing fresh produce for local farmer’s markets, chefs, restaurants, and catering companies.
+Groundwork Greens is a 1800 sq. ft. hydroponic greenhouse, producing fresh produce for local farmer’s markets, chefs, restaurants, and catering companies.
 The greenhouse has the potential to produce up to 10,000 pounds of food per year and includes an entire array of edible plants such as baby Bok Choy, two varieties of basil, two varieties of lettuce, and six varieties of micro-greens.

 Fresh Food Connect